-In a December 2004 entry in his blog, the Becker-Posner Blog, which he coauthors with the conservative judge Richard Posner, Becker echoed the arguments of many proponents of the George W. Bush administration's "war on terror" that in an age of terrorism deterrence is no longer an adequate tool.
-Without citing any examples, Becker alleged that "it is becoming increasingly possible for terrorist organizations and governments to unleash biological, chemical, or nuclear weapons that will cause massive destruction."
-Thus, he argued, "the only really effective approach is to stop them before they engage in their attacks.
+In a December 2004 entry on a blog he coauthored with the conservative judge Richard Posner, Becker argued that deterrence was not an adequate tool against terrorism.
+Claiming that "it is becoming increasingly possible for terrorist organizations and governments to unleash biological, chemical, or nuclear weapons that will cause massive destruction," he argued, "the only really effective approach is to stop them before they engage in their attacks.
 This is accomplished by tracking them down and imprisoning or killing them based on evidence that they intend to engage in suicidal attacks.
 Those planning such acts can also be punished on the basis of intent.
 The same argument applies to dictators who are willing to use weapons of mass destruction to attack their enemies when they do not care if many of their populations are killed and maimed by retaliation from other countries."

-Becker's Nobel Prize was won, according to a Nobel Prize press release, for his efforts to extend "the domain of microeconomic analysis to a wide range of human behavior and interaction, including nonmarket behavior."
-According to the press release: "Gary Becker's research consists primarily of having extended the domain of economic theory to aspects of human behavior which had previously been dealt with—if at all—by other social science disciplines such as sociology, demography, and criminology.
+Becker received the 1992 Nobel Prize for his multidisciplinary work in economics.
+According to the Nobel press release: "Gary Becker's research consists primarily of having extended the domain of economic theory to aspects of human behavior which had previously been dealt with—if at all—by other social science disciplines such as sociology, demography, and criminology.
 In so doing, he has stimulated economists to tackle new problems. ...
 Becker's applications of his basic model to different types of human behavior can be accounted for by distinguishing among four research areas: (i) investments in human capital; (ii) behavior of the family (or household), including distribution of work and allocation of time in the family; (iii) crime and punishment; and (iv) discrimination on the markets for labor and goods."